ML-Graph/spring-2025/project.md

 - **Discussion**:
   - Analyze and discuss the results of the experiments.

-Here is an example of one-course project.
+Here is an example of the one-course project.
 - [Project Report Template](https://ml-graph.github.io/winter-2025/static_files/Federated_Learning_for_Document_Classification.pdf)

-## Document Multi-modality Mining

-## Social Network Textual Mining

-## Spatial-Temporal Learning